parmeet171/Blooger/README.md

 # Blooger
-html, css, jquery and aos animation is used for making this website
+html, css, jquery, owl carousel and aos animation is used for making this website